-What is Ragnarök?
+What is Ragnarok?

-Odin will die
+Odin will die at Ragnarok

-Odin will be killed by the Fenrir wolf and Thor and the Midgard Serpent will kill each other.
-Loki will turn on the Aesir, and fight Heimdall, and they will kill each other.
-Tyr and the watchdog “Garm” from Hel, will also kill each other.
+Thor will fight the Midgard Serpent and kill it, but he will die of the poisonous wounds left behind by the Midgard Serpent.
 Freyr will be killed by the fire giant named Surtr.
-Finally Surtr will set all the nine worlds, in a flaming inferno and they will sink into the boiling sea.
-There is nothing the Gods can do to prevent Ragnarök.
-Odins only comfort is that, he can predict that Ragnarök, will not be the end of the world.
+Finally, Surtr will set all the nine worlds on fire and everything sinks into the boiling sea.
+There is nothing the Gods can do to prevent Ragnarok.
+Odin’s only comfort is that he can predict that Ragnarok, will not be the end of the world.

-The signs of Ragnarök
+The signs of Ragnarok

 The second sign will be three uninterrupted long cold winters that will last for three years with no summer in between.
 The name of these uninterrupted winters are called “Fimbulwinter” during these three long years, the world will be plagued by wars, and brothers will kill brothers.
 The third sign will be the two wolves in the sky swallowing the sun and the moon, and even the stars will disappear and send the world into a great darkness.

 Heimdall will blow his horn as loud as he can and that will be the warning for all the einherjar in Valhalla that the war has started.
-This will be the battle to end all battles, and this will be the day that all the Vikings “Einherjar” from Valhalla and Folkvangr who had died honourable in battle, to pick up their swords and armor to fight side by side with the Aesir against the Giants.
+This will be the battle to end all battles, and this will be the day that all the Vikings “Einherjar” from Valhalla and Folkvangr who had died honorably in battle, to pick up their swords and armor to fight side by side with the Aesir against the Giants.

 The Giants will together with Hel, and all her dishonorable dead, sail in the ship Naglfar, which is made from the fingernails of all the dead, sail to the plains of Vigrid.
-The dragon Nidhug will come flying over the battlefield, and gather as many corpses for his never ending hunger.
+The dragon Nidhug will come flying over the battlefield and gather as many corpses for his never-ending hunger.

 A new earth rises from the sea

-When most of the Gods had perished in the mutually destruction with the Giants, it is predetermined that a new world will rise up from the water, beautiful and green.
-Before the battle at Ragnarök, two people, Lif “a woman” and Liftraser “a man”, will find sheltering in the sacred tree Yggdrasil.
+When most of the Gods had perished in the mutual destruction with the Giants, it is predetermined that a new world will rise up from the water, beautiful and green.
+Before the battle of Ragnarok, two people, Lif “a woman” and Liftraser “a man”, will find shelter in the sacred tree Yggdrasil.
 And when the battle is over, they will come out and repopulate the earth again.

 The few Gods who survive will go to Idavoll, which has remained untouched.
 And here they will build new houses, the greatest of the houses will be Gimli, and will have a roof of gold.
 There is also a new place called Brimir, at a place called Okolnir “Never cold”.
 It is in the mountains of Nidafjoll.

 But there is also a terrible place, a great hall on Nastrond, the shore of corpses.
-All its doors faces north to greet the screaming winds.
-The walls will be made of writhing snakes that pour their venom into a river that flowes through the hall.
+All its doors face north to greet the screaming winds.
+The walls will be made of writhing snakes that pour their venom into a river that flows through the hall.
 This will be the new underground, full of thieves and murderers, and when they die the great dragon Nidhug, is there to feed upon their corpses.